Joymichael-da/dsa-capstone-Amazon-project/README.md

 I put my dataset in a table format to help excel recognise my dataset as a structured table.

-I cleaned my dataset by a)checking for blanks( I filled in 2 blanks in the rating_count colunm with 00).
+I cleaned my dataset by;

+a)checking for blanks ( I filled in 2 blanks in the rating_count colunm with 00).

 b)ckecking for duplicates (I identified 65 duplicates left with 1400 unique values).